Neil Shastri-Hurst: Parliamentary career

 At the 2024 general election, Shastri-Hurst was elected to Parliament as MP for Solihull West and Shirley with 34.7% of the vote and a majority of 4,620.
 Shastri-Hurst won selection for the newly created seat over Conservative MP Nicola Richards.

 Shastri-Hurst supported Kim Leadbeater's bill introducing assisted suicide into law and served on the committee examining the legislation.

 He is also listed as one of the founders of All-Party Parliamentary Group (APPG) on Defence Technology on their website.
 This group proved controversial in relation to it receiving money from Isareli-government linked RUK Advanced Systems Ltd, with 'Tommy Sheppard, a former SNP politician who sat on the Standards Committee [stating]: “This seems a crystal clear breach of the rules.
 He told Declassified: “The APPG should immediately cease taking funds from a company controlled by a foreign government and repay any monies it has received in the past two years.
 If it does not the group should be suspended and actions considered against office bearers.”'

+Political opinions

+Shastri-Hurst opposes banning of trail hunting.
+He is an advocate for integration of immigrants.
+He supports reform of the World Health Organization.